Over the past decades, science has shown that CBD can be a beneficial compound for your health and well-being.

-In fact, science has found countless benefits associated with cannabinoids.
+In fact, different studies have found countless benefits associated with cannabinoids.

-The most common cannabinoids found in cannabis and CBD oils with their beneficial properties are:
+The most common cannabinoids found in cannabis plants with their beneficial properties are:

 Only one of these cannabinoids is psychoactive: THC.
 THC is responsible for the buzz you feel when you smoke marijuana.

-That said, the focus on cannabinoids when talking about cannabis-based products, has completely overshadowed another type of compound that is associated with health benefits as well: terpenes.
+That said, the focus on cannabinoids when talking about cannabis-based products, has completely overshadowed another type of cannabis-derived compound: terpenes.